ScottCalcalas/XZDBfunction/README.md

 **Note:**
 Not all outputs can be previewed.
-The output folder may be cleared monthly—please save results you want to keep.
+The output folder should be cleared monthly to prevent slowdowns—please save results you want to keep in other folders.

 ![Shiny UI function4](man/figures/function4.png)